Mohid123/ngx-blurhash-render/workspace/projects/ngx-blurhash-render/README.md

 # NgxBlurhashRender

 This is a simple lighweight library that renders the blurhash of a provided image.
+For all versions of Angular 2+

 **Note**:
 Requires [blurhash](https://www.npmjs.com/package/blurhash) as a dependency